dhansel/IECDevice/README.md

 ## Implementing a simple low-level device

-Implementing a basic device using the IECDevice class requires two steps:
+Implementing a basic device using the IECDevice class requires three steps:
   1. Derive a new class from the IECDevice class and implement the device's behavior in the new class
+  2. Create an instance of the IECBusHandler class and attach your device by calling attachDevice()
-  2. Call the IECDevice::begin() and IECDevice::task() functions within your main sketch functions.
+  3. Call the IECBusHandler::begin() and IECBusHandler::task() functions within your main sketch functions.

 This section describes those steps based on the [IECBasicSerial](examples/IECBasicSerial/) example, a simple device that connects a serial (RS232) port to the IEC bus.